How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 October 25, 2018

-Introducing Solar Robots Hey Salvagers, Today we are introducing to you a brand new robot type, the solar robot.
+Hey Salvagers, Today we are introducing to you a brand new robot type, the solar robot.
 The solar robots design borrows heavily from todays influences with generating solar power.
-As you can see on its back, it has solar…
+As you can see on its back, it has solar panels which help it…

 peacemaker hero